-Application review by the Academy faculty will take place in 2 waves during the month of September (1st and 22nd).
+Application review by the Academy faculty will take place in 2 waves during the month of December.

 The maximum number of selected participants per course/group is 40 persons.
 Once full capacity of the course has been reached, further applications will no longer be considered.

-Selected applicants will be notified by the 1st of October via Email.
+Selected applicants will be notified by September 14 via Email.